edgedb/easy-edgedb/README.md

 }
 ```

 The NPC type is where we first saw the [`overloaded`](https://www.edgedb.com/docs/edgeql/sdl/links#overloading) keyword, which lets us use properties, links, functions etc. in different ways than the default.
-In this case, we wanted to constrain `age` to 120 years, and wanted to use the `places_visited` link in a different way than in `Person` by giving it a default: the city of London.
+Here we wanted to constrain `age` to 120 years, and to use the `places_visited` link in a different way than in `Person` by giving it London as the default.

 ```
 type NPC extending Person {